Koch, Inc.: Georgia-Pacific

+In 2005, after having already acquired parts of GP, Koch Industries began full acquisition of GP, which has since been an independently operated and managed Koch subsidiary.

 Guardian Industries

 Guardian Industries is an industrial manufacturer of glass, automotive, and building products based in Auburn Hills, Michigan.
 The company manufactures float glass, and fabricated glass products for commercial, residential and automotive applications.
 The company employs more than 18,000 people and has present activities in North and South America, Europe, Asia, Africa and the Middle East.

 Invista

-Acquired from DuPont, Invista is a polymer and fibers company that makes "Stainmaster" carpet products, amongst many.
+Acquired from DuPont, Invista is a polymer and fibers company that makes "Stainmaster" carpet products, amongst many others.

 When the $4.4 billion deal was announced in 2003, Koch planned to make Invista a part of KoSa, its polyester business, which Koch became owner of as of November 14, 2001, after buying the 50 percent stake owned by IMASAB S.A. of Mexico.

 The "Lycra" fiber brand was sold to Shandong Ruyi Investment Holding in 2019.

 Koch Ag & Energy Solutions

 Koch Ag & Energy Solutions, LLC and its subsidiaries, including Koch Fertilizer, LLC, Koch Agronomic Services, LLC, Koch Energy Services, LLC and Koch Methanol, LLC, globally provide products including fertilizer and other plant nutrients for agricultural turf and ornamental plant markets, as well as other enhanced efficiency products and technology for the energy and chemical markets.